Win The Future | Why Asset Managers Need An ETF Strategy

 mechanisms for key strategies.

 These developments have helped ETFs to be re-understood as a universal fund distribution proposition,

-asset managers increasingly see ETFs as way to extend and modernise their
+asset managers increasingly see ETFs as way to extend and modernise their distribution strategy,

 Three Routes to Market